Latent Dirichlet Allocation (LDA) and Google

 Experience shows that the first sites in results pages of Google have more relevant content than those which come after.

-To best use this algorithm, it is best to strengthen the context of a page from the query that we want to respond by adding words related to the keywords already in connection with this query.
+To best use this algorithm, it is better to strengthen the context of a page from the query that we want to answer by adding words related to the keywords already in connection with this query.

 But some pitfalls should be avoided...